-This page aims to go through some common concerns breastfeeding mothers may have using guidance from the NHS and other official breastfeeding support groups.
+This page aims to go through some common concerns breastfeeding/ chest feeding parents may have using guidance from the NHS and other official breastfeeding/ chest feeding support groups.

 Another way to give your baby breastmilk is to express or pump.
 For guidance on pumping, click here.
 Some of the information below will also apply to your journey.

 When your baby is born, you should ask for immediate skin to skin, even if you have a c-section.
 Shortly after birth (or in post-op recovery), your midwife should help you position your baby to latch onto your breast to begin the first feed.

 The midwife may ask to touch your breast to squeeze a tiny amount of colostrum from your nipple.
 She may put some on baby's lips.
 She will then try to encourage your baby to open their mouth wide by aiming your nipple to baby's nose; this forces baby to tilt their head back and aim your nipple to the top of their mouth.
 This is the optimal latch for every single breastfeed.

 How you hold them is up to you and you should experiment with different positions that feel comfortable for you and get the best angle on your boob for baby.
 Click here for photos of different positions.
 You may have a different position during the day to the one you have at night; you may find one position allows you to feel more covered when feeding in public.
 Do whatever works for you and baby.